cornwallisna/cw_website/membership.md

 ---

 Cornwallis Neighborhood Association (CNA) was formed in 1994.
-Our main purpose was focused to and for the continuous improvement, enhancement, beautification safety, and enjoyment of our neighborhood and all its astounding surroundings.
-Over the years we have beautified our medians, purchased, and maintain our unique entrance monument along with the flagpole, introduced lights on median 1 and helped residents with their respective cul-de-sac median maintenance.
+Our main purpose was focused to and for the continuous improvement, enhancement, beautification, safety, and enjoyment of our neighborhood and all its astounding surroundings.
+Over the years we have beautified our medians, purchased, and maintained our unique entrance monument along with the flagpole, introduced lights on median 1 and helped residents with their respective cul-de-sac median maintenance.
 Additionally, we operate as needed as a neighborhood advocacy group relative to maintaining water quality, Environmental health & safety, or other specific matters as they arise.

 # Membership

 Membership dues are currently $20.00 per year.
+Dues are put towards the following:

 * Entrance Monument maintenance, repair & replacement
+* Flagpole maintenance and Flag replacements
 * Website Costs
 * Printing & Distribution Costs
 * Advertisement and sign cost (for neighborhood activities & events)